MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

-﻿# Module 2: Designing ASP.NET Core MVC Web Applications
+# Module 2: Designing ASP.NET Core MVC Web Applications

 # Lab: Designing ASP.NET Core MVC Web Applications

 #### Scenario

-Your team has chosen ASP.NET Core MVC as the most appropriate ASP.NET programming model to create the photo sharing application for the Adventure Works web application.
-You need to create a detailed project design for the application, and have been given a set of functional and technical requirements with other information.
-You have to plan:
+Your team has chosen ASP.NET Core MVC as the appropriate ASP.NET programming model to create the photo sharing application for the Adventure Works web application.
+You need to create a detailed project design for the application.
+You have been given a set of functional and technical requirements with other information to help you get started.
+You have to plan for:

 - An MVC model that you can use to implement the desired functionality.
-- One or more controllers and controller actions that respond to users actions.
+- One or more controllers and controller actions that respond to users' actions.
 - A set of views to implement the user interface.
 - The locations for hosting and data storage.